Vivifeier/INFO550Project/README.md

   require(renv)
 }
 ```
-IF the 'renv' package was installked
+IF the 'renv' package was installed already
 ```
 renv::restore()